 From your credit/debit card or directly from your bank account, Ria can send money directly to the recipient’s bank account.
 If they don’t have one, they can pick the money from Ria agents in Nigeria.
 You can start by checking out how much you’ll be charged using their price calculator here.

 Payoneer is an online financial services that lets you receive payments globally from any company in the world.
-They create for you a US checking account and a mastercard card which makes it possible for you to receive funds as though you owned a bank account in the US.
+They create 12 month loans bad credit direct lenders for you to check your account and a mastercard card which makes it possible for you to receive funds as though you owned a bank account in the US.

 Payoneer is especially useful for those in Nigeria and many other African countries such as Uganda, Kenya, Ghana who wish to withdraw money from their Paypal account.
 Because Paypal doesn’t allow users in these countries to withdraw money, you can use your Payoneer account to do the same.
 All you have to do is link your Paypal account to your Payoneer account.
 Paypal will send money to your Payoneer account.
 You then can withdraw money using your Payoneer card from any ATM machine where Mastercard is accepted.
 It’s really simple now.